techlahoma/shecodes-okc-website/posts/react-pt2.md

 State is where we store the app's data.
 In our case, this is where we will store the list of movies and the information about each movie.

-Next let's set up an Action which is where we'll fetch the movies and information from FayePI.
-React likes to separate view logic (components) from BLANKETY BLANK.
-You can read up on this more in [the React docs.](link)
+Next let's set up a file which is where we'll fetch the movies and information from FayePI.
+React likes to separate view logic (components) from other logic.
+You can read up on this more in [the React docs.](https://reactjs.org/docs/getting-started.html)

-Our action will look like this:
+Our file will look like this:

 ```
+// fetchMovies.js
 export default function fetchMovies() {
     return window.fetch('https://fayepi.herokuapp.com/romcoms')
     .then(function(response) {